 Move-In and Check-In

-When you arrive on campus, your first stop should be your residence hall.
-At the main desk or check-in point of each residence hall, you will receive your SUID card (if you emailed your photo prior to coming to campus), room key and important information.
-Additionally, you will be asked to sign a locator card agreeing to the Terms and Conditions of Student Housing.
+When you arrive on campus, you will be asked to sign a locator card agreeing to the Terms and Conditions of Student Housing.

-To support students' fall 2020 transition to campus, please explore this list of hotels offering reduced rates for student quarantine.
+To support students' transition to campus, please explore this list of hotels offering reduced rates for student quarantine.

 Once you receive your housing and roommate assignment, it is recommend that you explore building floor plans.
 All student rooms are furnished with a bed (extra-long twin 36”x80”), dresser, desk, desk chair and closet or wardrobe for each student.